 While possibilities abound, wet or dry drawing is the most popular method for wire forming.
 This process essentially pulls raw or slightly processed materials through a die block which extends length and reduces size considerably.
 It is important to consider both the inner and out diameters of wire before purchasing.
 The weight should also be considered as it will reflect the elemental purity of the wire.

-Also known as a header, the necessary equipment houses a series of punches and dies which allow for the production of collars, necks, lugs, flats or fins on any point along the length of the stock shape or blank.
+Once formed, the wire is coiled, or wound around a spool for easy shipping and handling.
+Before cold processing may begin, however, a pre-straightening device is used to correct curves and kinks as the material flows directly into subsequent equipment.
+The wire is cut to the desired length before a cold heading begins.Also known as a header, the necessary equipment houses a series of punches and dies which allow for the production of collars, necks, lugs, flats or fins on any point along the length of the stock shape or blank.
 After this process the wire bodies of the newly headed fasteners can be processed for additional finishing or machining needs, such as thread rolling for screws.
 Along with manufacturing techniques and materials, it is important to consider compositional limits, inclusion rates, impurities, surface defects and even final coatings with regard to the intended use of the part or fastening device.